MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 ## Troubleshoot TLS/SSL connectivity errors

-1. The first step to troubleshoot TLS/SSL protocol version compatibility is to identify the error messages that you or your users are seeing when they try to access your Azure Database for PostgreSQL - Flexible Server under TLS encryption from the client.
+1. The first step to troubleshoot TLS/SSL protocol version compatibility is to identify the error messages that you or your users are seeing when they try to access your Azure Database for PostgreSQL flexible server under TLS encryption from the client.
 Depending on the application and platform, the error messages might be different.
 In many cases, they point to the underlying issue.
 1. To be certain of TLS/SSL protocol version compatibility, check the TLS/SSL configuration of the database server and the application client to make sure they support compatible versions and cipher suites.
 1. Analyze any discrepancies or gaps between the database server and the client's TLS/SSL versions and cipher suites.
 Try to resolve them by enabling or disabling certain options, upgrading or downgrading software, or changing certificates or keys.
 For example, you might need to enable or disable specific TLS/SSL versions on the server or the client depending on security and compatibility requirements.
 For example, you might need to disable TLS 1.0 and TLS 1.1, which are considered insecure and deprecated, and enable TLS 1.2 and TLS 1.3, which are more secure and modern.
 1. The newest certificate issued with [Microsoft RSA Root CA 2017 has intermediate in the chain cross-signed by Digicert Global Root G2 CA](https://www.microsoft.com/pkiops/docs/repository.htm).
 Some of the Postgres client libraries, while using `sslmode=verify-full` or `sslmode=verify-ca` settings, might experience connection failures with root CA certificates that are cross-signed with intermediate certificates.
 The result is alternate trust paths.